 COTHEN Background Info

-COTHEN (Cellular Over The Horizon Enforcement Network) is a tactical long range HF ALE communications network that uses landlines to connect nineteen transmission sites spanning the nation in order to form one unified coverage area.
+COTHEN (Cellular Over The Horizon Enforcement Network) is a tactical long-range HF ALE communications network that uses landlines to connect nineteen transmission sites spanning the nation to form one unified coverage area.
 Currently, the network has 19 sites, 89 remote communications consoles (RCC’s), and a TSC in Orlando, FL.

 Back in 1984, the design for an ultra-sensitive U.S. Customs radio network was conceived.
 It combines a radio, computer, and a tactical voice privacy unit into a state-of-the-art communications system that meets the demanding requirements of Customs' tactical interdiction aircraft and boats in their fight against smuggling activities.